Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - Users must be able to press ":Q" to quit, and after starting the program up again, the L option on the main menu should load the world state **exactly as it was before**.
 - All random events should be pseudorandom.
 That is, your program gives deterministic behavior given a seed.
-- Users must be able to interact using `getWorldFromInput`, and behavior other than accepting input and drawing to the screen should be identical to `main`.
+- Users must be able to interact through string inputs using `getWorldFromInput`, and behavior other than accepting input and drawing to the screen should be identical to `main`.
 - `getWorldFromInput` must return a `TETile[][]` array of the world at the time after the last character in the string is processed.